pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 When you want to deploy the current version of master in staging, you can run the following command:

 - `yarn trigger:staging:deploy`
+  The first time you will be asked about username and password.
+  Username = your github username
+  Password = your token (you created here https://github.com/settings/tokens with at least repo scope)

 This will create a tag `vX.X.X` and push it.

-  And this will create a pull request from master to `staging` branch.
+And this will create 2 pull request from MES-X.X.X to `staging` branch and `master` branch.

-  Once, it is all green, you can merge it.
+- Merge the 2 PR when tests are green.

-  CircleCI will detect the merge on `staging`branch and launch the lanes `deploy-ios-staging` & `deploy-android-staging` (see `.circleci/config.yml` file)
+CircleCI will detect the merge on `staging` branch and launch the lanes `deploy-ios-staging` & `deploy-android-staging` (see `.circleci/config.yml` file)

 ## Production: Deploy to App Store / Google Play Store